-- > Total sales revenue of \$336.1 million achieved, compared with \$313.4 million in FY23, driven by higher sales volumes of both meat and cattle. - Operating Profit of \$50.5 million, compared with an Operating Profit of \$67.4 million in FY23.
-The strength and quality of our integrated supply chain and continued momentum of commercial brands softened the impact of a challenging global beef market. - > Statutory EBITDA loss of \$87.9 million, compared with a Statutory EBITDA profit of \$49.1 million for FY23, primarily driven by the lower unrealised cattle market valuations. - > Positive net operating cash flows of \$9.3 million, compared with \$16.0 million in FY23, with higher cost of debt and inflationary pressures impacting current year results. - > Cost of production increased 5% on the previous corresponding period, primarily due to higher cost of cattle expenses and herd mix dynamics, partially offset by higher kilograms produced and continued favourable seasonal conditions. - Average Wagyu meat sales price per kilogram decreased by 10% in FY24, impacted by global price dynamics in the unbranded meat market. - > The Company maintained a robust balance sheet, with comfortable headroom under its bank covenants.
+- > Total sales revenue of \$387.9 million achieved, compared with \$336.1 million in FY24, driven by higher sales volumes of both meat and cattle. - Operating Profit of \$58.4 million, compared with an Operating Profit of \$51.1 million in FY24.
+The operating performance reflects the strength and quality of our integrated supply chain and continued momentum of commercial brands which softened the impact of a challenging global beef market. - > Statutory EBITDA profit of \$56.3 million, compared with a Statutory EBITDA loss of (\$87.9 million) for FY24, primarily driven by the impact of unrealised mark-to-market valuation movements of the herd. - > Positive net operating cash flows of \$27.1 million, compared with \$9.3 million in FY24, driven by the strategic management of volumes and meat sales coupled with a disciplined approach to cost management. - > Cost of production per kilogram produced increased 5% on the previous corresponding period, primarily due to an increase of Wagyu production within the intensive feeding process which has a higher cost and higher value than other breeds, partially offset by higher kilograms produced. - Average Wagyu meat sales price per kilogram decreased by 10% in FY25, impacted by global price dynamics in the branded meat market. - > The Company maintained a strong balance sheet, with comfortable headroom under its bank covenants.